Samsung Electronics sets March 29 for Galaxy S8 launch

-BARCELONA, Spain (Reuters) - Samsung Electronics said on Sunday it would launch its next key device in the aftermath of a burning-battery scandal, the Galaxy S8, on March 29.
+BARCELONA, Spain, Feb 26 (Reuters) - Samsung Electronics said on Sunday it would launch its next key device in the aftermath of a burning-battery scandal, the Galaxy S8, on March 29.

 At the end of a product presentation at Mobile World Congress in Barcelona, the company showed a short video clip announcing the date for its traditional "Unpacked Event".